 Redeeming For Chase Travel Rewards

-We have established the fact that the base value for a Chase Ultimate Reward point is 1 cent each.
-But, they are worth more if you own the Chase Sapphire Preferred or Chase Sapphire Reserve and redeem the points for travel rewards when you use the Chase Ultimate Rewards Portal.
+We have established that the base value for a Chase Ultimate Reward point is 1 cent each.
+They are worth more if you own the Chase Sapphire Preferred or Chase Sapphire Reserve and redeem the points for travel rewards when you use the Chase Ultimate Rewards Portal.

-When redeeming for travel rewards, each Chase point is worth 1.25 cents apiece with the Chase Sapphire Preferred and 1.5 cents each with the Sapphire Reserve.
+Each Chase point is worth 1.25 cents apiece when redeemed for travel rewards with the Chase Sapphire Preferred and 1.5 cents each with the Sapphire Reserve.
 To get the increased rate, you will need to access the rewards portal via your Sapphire Preferred or Reserve account.

 - Freedom Unlimited: 20,000 UR points (1 cent each)